Got razor bumps? We examine whether the itchy red bumps in your bikini area could be an STD.

 Hot Tub Folliculitis

 Hot tub folliculitis is a skin condition where a bacteria which thrives in warm wet conditions infects the lower part of the hair follicle.
-This type of bacteria can survive in chlorinated water and while it prefers wooden tubs, can be present in almost any body of warm water that is not properly treated.
+This type of bacteria can survive in chlorinated water and, while it prefers wooden tubs, can be present in almost any body of warm water that is improperly treated.

-This type of folliculitis causes small red pin prick type bumps, often residing on the skin that was covered by your bathing suit (where bacteria can get trapped.)
+Also, this type of folliculitis causes small red pinprick-type bumps, often on the skin covered by your bathing suit (where bacteria can get trapped.)

 How is Folliculitis Transmitted?

-While folliculitis is not contagious, the infectious agent that caused the folliculitis may be transmitted.
-In simple terms, if you acquired folliculitis through a virus, bacteria or fungus, you may be able to transfer that to another body.
+While folliculitis is not contagious, the infectious agent causing the folliculitis may also transfer.
+In simple terms, if you acquired folliculitis through a virus, bacteria, or fungus, you may be able to share that with another body.

-If you have folliculitis it is important not to share:
+Therefore, if you have folliculitis, it is essential not to share:

 - Face cloths

-It is also important to wash these items between each use as to not reinfect yourself.
-The infectious agent can also be transmitted through close skin to skin contact.
-While this is not limited to sexual contact, is does not exclude it.
-While most folliculitis is around the genital area is caused by ingrown hairs, this does not always include folliculitis found on the buttocks.
+Washing these items between each use is also essential so as not to reinfect yourself.
+The infectious agent can also transfer through close skin-to-skin contact.
+While the transfer is not only due to sexual contact, it does not exclude it.
+While most folliculitis around the genital area is because of ingrown hairs, this does not always include folliculitis found on the buttocks.

 Is it Folliculitis or Herpes?

-While any bumps popping up in your genital or anal area will likely get your heart pumping, there is a chance that your condition is not an STD, but rather a case of inflamed hair follicles.
+While any bumps popping up in your genital or anal area will likely get your heart pumping, there is a chance that your condition is not an STD but a case of inflamed hair follicles.